colorofchange/killedbycops/README.md

 killedbycops
 ============

-A Twitter memorial to Americans killed by cops.
+A visualization of Americans killed by cops.
 All data provided by FatalEncounters.org
 Images (c) 2014 ColorOfChange.org

-## Setup
+## Setup Twitter App
 Create a twitter app for the @killedbycops user: https://apps.twitter.com